-The current education qualification requirement to obtain a positive skills assessment is Cert III in Commercial Cookery.
+To obtain a positive skills assessment, the current qualification requirement is a Cert IV in Commercial Cookery.
 You may even be able to do this without being sponsored by an employer and you may not need to live in a regional area.

 - Certificate III in Commercial Cookery (General) (18 months)